-These axes are further divided into specific objectives (SO):
+These Axes are further divided into Specific Objectives (SOs):

-- AXE 1 - $\circ$ 1.1: Enhance the framework conditions for innovation in the relevant sectors of the blue economy within the cooperation area - AXE 2 - 2.1: Improve the climate change monitoring and planning of adaptation measures tackling specific effects, in the cooperation area - o 2.2: Increase the safety of the Programme area from natural and man-made disaster - AXE 3 - 3.1: Make natural and cultural heritage a leverage for sustainable and more balanced territorial development - 3.2: Contribute to protect and restore biodiversity - 3.3: Improve the environmental quality conditions of the sea and coastal area by use of sustainable and innovative technologies and approaches - AXE 4 - 4.1: Improve the quality, safety and environmental sustainability of marine and coastal transport services and nodes by promoting multimodality in the Programme area
+- AXE 1 - \circ 1.1: Enhance the framework conditions for innovation in the relevant sectors of the blue economy within the cooperation area. - AXE 2 - 2.1: Improve the climate change monitoring and planning of adaptation measures tackling specific effects, in the cooperation area. - o 2.2: Increase the safety of the Programme area from natural and man-made disaster. - AXE 3 - 3.1: Make natural and cultural heritage a leverage for sustainable and more balanced territorial development. - 3.2: Contribute to protect and restore biodiversity. - 3.3: Improve the environmental quality conditions of the sea and coastal area by use of sustainable and innovative technologies and approaches. - AXE 4 - 4.1: Improve the quality, safety and environmental sustainability of marine and coastal transport services and nodes by promoting multimodality in the Programme area.

-As it was already anticipated in the initial paragraphs, the 2022 impact evaluation report takes into account only three of the SOs of the programme and these are: 1.1, 2.1 and 3.2.
 To further explore the rationale behind the logical framework of the SOs the IE presents a focus on the needs and the types of actions programmed and implemented.